berkshelf/berkshelf/_includes/index.md

     $ git commit -m "add Berksfile to project"

 > A Berksfile.lock will also be created.
 Add this to version control if you want to ensure that
-> other developers (or your build server) will use the same versions of all cookbook dependencies
+> other developers (or your build server) will use the same versions of all cookbook dependencies.

 ## The Berkshelf